fabulous-dev/Fabulous/ROADMAP.md

 * Consider allowing explicit static Xaml through a type provider, e.g `xaml<"""<StackLayout Padding="20">...</StackLayout>""">`, evaluating to a `ViewElement`

-* Possibly switch to a type provider (see [this comment](https://github.com/fsprojects/Elmish.XamarinForms/issues/50#issuecomment-390396365))

 * Performance:
   * Do better list comparison/diffing
   * Perf-test on large lists and do resulting perf work